Book online for instant confirmation! Payments cannot be taken in store.

 👉 If you're heading to Brighton and are looking for things to do and see, check out our Brighton guide.

 Brighton Station has no luggage storage facilities.
-If you need to store your luggage for a couple of hours or more you can either check with your Airbnb host, even though they rarely offer this type of service, or drop your luggage at one of Stasher’s many StashPoints.
+If you need to store your luggage for a couple of hours or more you can either check with your Airbnb host, even though they rarely offer this type of service, or drop your luggage at one of Stasher’s many StashPoints in the area.

 Excess Baggage Co has left luggage services at Gatwick Airport.